A guide to the best things to do in Ardennes, Belgium on a weekend break

 But is there a more relaxing and enchanting way to enjoy Ardenne’s beauty than by canoe?
-While there are several routes on different rivers that can be explored by canoe, we went from Poupehan to Frahan with Kayak Semois.
+While there are several routes on different rivers that can be explored by canoe, we went from Poupehan to Frahan with Semois Kayaks.

-Kayak Semois also rents kayaks, Stand Up Paddle Boards (SUP) and pedalos.
+Semois Kayaks also rents kayaks, Stand Up Paddle Boards (SUP), and pedalos.
 Kayak and canoes routes can be adapted to your needs upon request.

 It is an easy ride of 1 hour (there’s the option to do 4 hours as well) which will let you immerse in Ardenne’s beautiful natural landscapes.
 I did the ride with my sister and it was the perfect opportunity to chat while enjoying the absolutely relaxing movement of our boat.
-A canoe ride makes your weekend break to Belgium even more relaxing.
+A canoe ride makes any weekend trips to Belgium even more relaxing.

-After your ride you might to enjoy a refreshing bath while you wait for Kayak Semois’ pick-up service.
+After your ride, you might want to enjoy a refreshing bath while you wait for Kayak Semois’ pick-up service.
 Followed by some crunchy French fries or a Belgian chocolate ice-cream at their friterie in Poupehan.